Definition of a preposition

 - Please walk for your future.

 In fine, it can be said preposition plays a very important role to make a sentence perfectly.
 These above 150 prepositions list in English can be very useful to make new sentences.
-We have to memorize all those appropriate prepositions with meanings and examples.
+We have to memorize the list of prepositions in English to make sentences more accurately and correctly.